Deep learning for classifying dynamical states from time series via recurrence plots: Results

 \subsection{Classification of simulated time series data}

-To evaluate the performance of both trained machine learning models, ResNet-50 and our proposed dual-branch model, we first validate them on simulated time series data drawn from the same distribution as the training set, generated using the systems listed in Table~\ref{tab:dynamical_systems}.
-Both models demonstrate comparable performance on this simulated dataset and therefore, we present only the results obtained from our dual-branch model.
+To establish the performance of the trained machine learning models, namely, ResNet-50, MobileNetV2, and the proposed DBResNet-50, the models are tested on RPs generated from simulated time series data produced with a different parameter regime that preserves the same class dynamical state as the training dataset.
+The corresponding performance results for all three models are summarized in Table~\ref{tab:performance_comparison}.
+DBResNet-50 model achieves the highest accuracy of 96.86\%, while ResNet-50 achieves 90.14\% and MobileNetV2 achieves 86.86\%.

-The confusion matrix in Figure~\ref{fig:confusion matrix} provides a representative overview of classification performance across all six classes.
+The confusion matrices in Fig.~\ref{fig:confusion matrix} present an overview of the classification performance across all seven classes for the three models.
 The diagonal elements indicate correct classifications, while off-diagonal elements represent misclassifications.
-Figure~\ref{fig:confusion matrix} shows that all predictions lie on the diagonal, indicating perfect classification of the test dataset.
-The evaluation metrics of the model, including precision, recall, F1 score, and per-class accuracy, all indicate 100\% performance, further confirming that the model achieves an overall accuracy of $100\%$.

-Given the perfect accuracy, we check the possibility of model's overfitting.
-Overfitting typically occurs when a model memorizes the training data and fails to generalize, often indicated by a divergence between train and test accuracies during training.
-However, as shown in Figure~\ref{fig:model_train_validation}, both train and test accuracies remain consistently high and closely aligned throughout the training process, suggesting that overfitting is unlikely in our case.
-This robustness may be attributed to the similarity between the train and test datasets, as well as the use of early stopping, which terminates training before the onset of overfitting.

-To further validate the model using simulated datasets, we evaluate its performance on data generated from the Lorenz 3D\cite{Ghys2013} and Rössler 3D\cite{ibrahim2018rossler} systems, which are not included during the training phase.
-For the Lorenz 3D system, we generate time series from both chaotic and periodic regimes and construct the corresponding recurrence plots.
-These plots are accurately classified as chaotic and periodic, respectively, by both the ResNet-50 model and the proposed dual-branch model.
-Similarly, for the Rössler 3D system, we generate recurrence plots from chaotic and periodic regimes, which are also correctly identified by both models.
+It is evident that DBResNet-50 is the best-performing model, as nearly all samples lie along the diagonal.
+The inference-time assessment indicates no considerable difference among the three models, with single-image inference times of 26.84 ms for MobileNetV2, 28.48 ms for ResNet-50, and 28.85 ms for DBResNet-50.

+To further assess the robustness and generalization capability of the DBResNet-50 model, we evaluate its performance on RPs generated from dynamical systems not encountered during training.
+The governing equations and parameter values of these validation systems are summarized in Table~\ref{tab:dynamical_systems_extended}.
+For each system, we generate ten time series by varying the initial conditions while keeping the system parameters fixed.
+The model correctly predicts the underlying dynamics for all test datasets.